mmesh/docs/docs/platform/installation/nodes.md

 # Set Up Your Nodes

-The `mmesh-node` agent is an open-source app that runs on the machines you want to connect to your [mmesh](https://mmesh.io/) virtual private topology.
+The `mmesh-node` agent is an open-source app that runs on the machines you want to connect to your [mmesh](https://mmesh.io/) virtual private network.

 `mmesh-node` is available for a variety of Linux platforms, macOS and Windows.